Where Ecology and Conservation meet Technology

 Achieving optimal, customized solutions for unique challenges.

+Map the Point is a small, women-owned and operated business focused on supporting environmental conservation and sustainability.
+We provide custom solutions to data management, mapping and visualization services tailored to the unique needs of small to mid-sized organizations.
 With over 20 years in land management in the Conservation and Science community, we have demonstrated commitment to helping habitat and ecosystems become optimally resilient.
 We work wherever needed to help create healthy lands and communities as the challenges grow with rapid climate change, ongoing human development, and expanding invasive species.

 Our Services